-This was the first time in six years that we had been home for Father’s Day, and Explorason made him a great chocolate cake.
-He really loves his Grandpa and they both have a great sense of humour!
+It’s nice to be home for Father’s Day, and Explorason made him a great chocolate cake.
+He really loves his Grandpa and they both have a great sense of humor!
 It was a lovely celebration as my Dad had been a patient in the hospital receiving a blood transfusion just a few days earlier, but he is a resilient man and was checked out in time for us to celebrate Father’s Day at their home.

-We’ve also been back in Adelaide just a few weeks when sadly experienced several close family and friends passing away – four in one month!
+Prior to this, we’ve also only been back in Adelaide just a few weeks when sadly experienced several close family members and friends passing away – four in one month!

 I was already very affected by my friend’s death whilst we were in Kenya.
-But these further deaths really touched us and we realise that we would miss being with loved ones at this special time had we been travelling.
+But these further deaths really touched us and we realize that we would miss being with loved ones at this special time had we been traveling.

-I also realise that the good friends I do have here I treasure.
+I also realize that the good friends I do have here I treasure.

-Being back in Adelaide means that it is a great time to also see all that has changed since we first left on our world adventure exactly five years ago.
+Being back in Adelaide means that it is a great time to also see all that has changed.

 Happy 92nd Birthday to my Dad.
 He is still full of life, wit and adventure.
 To celebrate this week he took a jaunt in a Tiger Moth flying over his home near the seaside and the McLaren Vale vineyard region of South Australia.
 He has always had a love for travel and photography which is definite passed down to us.
 Enjoy your birthday week Dad xx ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬ 🏆 Photo taken by Explorason❥ Location ☞ Aldinga, South Australia, Australia❣ *Please come back each day to see new photos in our world travel gallery. ㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡㅡ 👊our world journey: www.exploramum.com ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬ ❥ Instagram Follow ☞ @Exploramum ❣ ❥ Twitter Follow ☞ @Exploramum1 (old acct was hacked!)❣ ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬ No image used/published without written permission.
 Legal action may be taken if image used on any other website.
 Images do not belong to Instagram ALL Images are ©Copyright Exploramum REPOSTING is strictly forbidden without our prior consent. . . . . . . . #exploramum #explorason #singlemom #singlemum #SingleParent #singleparenttravel #familytravel #familytravels #travel #traveling #travellife #travellingtheworld #worldtravel #travelexpert #worldtravelexperts #luxurytravelexpert #lifesanadventure #flight #luxurylife #worldtravelexperts #picoftheday📷 #picofthedays #picoftheday #postcard #australia #aussiesofinstagram #australia_oz #oz #father #dad